 Multi-window mode does not change the activity lifecycle.

-paused mode but is visible should continue showing its video.
+this state should continue showing its video.
 For this

-reason, we recommend that activities that play video not pause the
+reason, we recommend that activities that play video not pause

-Instead, they should pause video in
+pause video playback in your

-onStop(), and resume playback in
+onStop() handler, and resume playback in

 When the user puts an app into multi-window mode, the system notifies the activity of a configuration change, as specified in Handling Configuration Changes.
 This also happens when the user resizes the app, or puts the app back into full-screen mode.
 Essentially, this change has the same activity-lifecycle implications as when the system notifies the app that the device has switched from portrait to landscape mode, except that the device dimensions are changed instead of just being swapped.
 As discussed in Handling Configuration Changes, your activity can handle the configuration change itself, or it can allow the system to destroy the activity and recreate it with the new dimensions.